Óscar Hernández (footballer, born 1976)

-Óscar Hernández Creus (born 24 September 1976), is a Spanish professional football manager and former player who was most recently the assistant manager of La Liga club Barcelona.
+Óscar Hernández Creus (born 24 September 1976) is a Spanish professional football manager and former player who was most recently the assistant manager of La Liga club Barcelona.
 He is the older brother of Xavi.

 Family

 Born in Terrassa, Barcelona, Catalonia, Óscar's father, Joaquim, was a former player for Sabadell in the first division.
 He is the elder brother of Xavi, who is also a former player and manager.

 Career

-He began his senior playing career at Terassa in 1995, making 3 appearances for the club.
+Hernández began his senior playing career at Terassa in 1995, making three appearances for the club.
 He then played for Tàrrega and Balaguer, and then transferred to Mataró, where he made 133 appearances and scored 8 goals.
 He transferred to Gavà in 2004 where he played until his retirement in 2007.

 From 2015 to 2019, he was the manager of Aspire Academy in Qatar.
 He then began working as his brother's assistant at Al Sadd from 2019 to 2021 and then became assistant at Barcelona in 2021.
 In the absence of Xavi during his intermittent touchline suspensions, Óscar has managed a total of seven matches, all of which resulted in victories.